alpaca-cc/ImageShare/README.md

 To start clinet server, go into client folder, run 'npm install' and 'npm start'.

 Right now, it is sending requests to the sever hosted on an AWS ec2 instance.
-This can be changed by changing the baseURL to '' inside App.js and requests will be redirected to 'http://localhost:8000' as configured in package.json.
+This can be changed by changing the baseURL to ''(empty string) inside App.js and requests will be redirected to 'http://localhost:8000' as configured in package.json.

 To run server locally, go into server folder, run 'npm install' and 'npm start'.
 The server will run on port 8000.